 Since January 2016, the landscape of family law in Illinois has looked much different.
 Senate Bill 57, which was passed in early 2015, overhauled the state’s longstanding Illinois Marriage and Dissolution of Marriage Act (IMDMA), which governs divorce, child custody, child support, alimony and property valuations.

 The IMDMA had been in effect since 1977 and has remained substantially untouched for the past 40 years.
-Everything changed last year when professionals in the field convinced legislators that the act as it was not doing enough to help it achieve its overall goal of minimizing discord between divorcing individuals and protecting children from harm.
+Everything changed last year when professionals in the field convinced legislators that the act was not doing enough to help it achieve its overall goal of minimizing discord between divorcing individuals and protecting their children from harm.

 The following should answer your questions about the major changes to family law in Illinois.